 The beauty of cash funds is that they’re yours to do with whatever you please.
 In theory, you could just make one large fund without any decided upon purpose.
 However, your wedding guests probably prefer to have a tangible idea of where their money is going (again, cash funds are still a newer concept for many).
 So, it’s nice to give your monetary gifts some direction.
-Here are just some ideas of how to use your cash gifts.
+Here are just some wedding fund ideas on how to use your cash gifts.

 How to Use Your Wedding Cash Fund

 Honeymoon Expenses.
 As we said, this concept really picked up steam thanks to the honeymoon fund.
 This can cover everything from your airfare and your lodging to your meals and excursions.
 Break these funds down into a few different categories to make it easy for guests to contribute to your specific needs.
 It’s even easier if you have an idea of the activities you and your spouse want to do during your honeymoon.
 Cash fund ideas:

 - “Snorkeling Lessons for Two”